Leadership team

 Director of Libraries, Sport and Communities

-As Director of Libraries, Sport and Communities, Andrew’s role focuses on the strategic delivery of Glasgow Life’s highly-valued programmes and activities in communities across the city as well as growing Glasgow Life’s income.
+As Director of Libraries, Sport and Communities, Andrew’s role focuses on the strategic delivery of Glasgow Life’s highly valued services and activities in communities across the city, as well as Glasgow’s Physical Activity and Sport programme.